 How to avoid non-disclosure – a word of caution

-How many times do you hear someone commenting on insurance companies saying, “They are all the same, any chance they can get to wriggle out of paying a claim they will?”
+How many times do you hear people say of insurance companies, “They’re all the same, any chance they get to wriggle out of paying a claim they will?”

-In reality, most insurers pay well over 90% of all life insurance claims.
-The majority of unpaid claims being due to ‘non-disclosure’.
-This means important information was not supplied/ omitted by the applicant at the time they made the application.
-Below we will explain how to avoid non-disclosure.
+In reality, most insurers pay well over 90% of all life insurance claims*.
+The majority of unpaid claims are due to ‘non-disclosure’ which means that important information was omitted by the applicant at the time they made their application……How to avoid non-disclosure?

-Upon investigation, the client confirmed they had been diagnosed with coronary heart disease 5 months BEFORE making the application.
-If our client had died during the term of the policy, his claim would have been turned down (due to this non-disclosure).
+After some investigation, it transpired that the client had told them that he had been diagnosed with coronary heart disease 5 months BEFORE making his application.
+Had our client died during the term of the policy, his claim would have been turned down due to non-disclosure of this vital information.

-The insurance company has now cancelled the policy and premiums have been refunded.
+The insurance company has now cancelled his policy and refunded his premiums.

 Non-disclosure can snowball

-To compound matters, our client has recently been advised that he requires a heart bypass.
-This means that he will not be unable to get ANY cover for quite some time, if ever.
+To compound matters, our client has recently been told that he requires a heart bypass, which means that he will be unable to obtain ANY cover for quite some time, if ever.

 All mainstream insurance providers have their own underwriting criteria.
-At Future Proof, we also have access to specialist insurance companies.
-These insurers don’t deal directly with the public.
+At Future Proof, we also have access to specialist insurance companies who don’t deal directly with the public.
 They offer more specialised policies which are designed to provide cover where other major providers can’t.

-Part of our research process involves contacting many if not all insurers to find out the best possible outcome for our clients.
+Part of our research process involves contacting many, if not all insurers, to find out the best possible solution for our clients.
 This avoids any nasty shocks later on during the underwriting process.

 How to avoid non-disclosure

-The moral to this story is to be clear, open and honest when you apply for any insurance.
-Make sure you disclose all of your medical information and medical history.
+The moral of this story is to be clear, open and honest when you apply for any insurance and ensure that you disclose ALL of your medical information and past medical history.
 You will also be sent a copy of the application, which you should check carefully for any errors or omissions.

 We have up to date knowledge of the ever-changing landscape of underwriting for all providers in the UK and are committed to thorough research so that you don’t have to.
-What’s more, our advice comes at no obligation and with no hidden costs.
+What’s more, our advice comes with no obligation or hidden costs.
 You don’t pay us directly but we do get paid by the insurer if you decide to start a policy with them.

 Whilst you are welcome to get a quote online but we would recommend you talk to one of our advisers.